 It’s no secret that Australian farmers are experiencing a tough set of circumstances right now.
-While campaigns like Buy a Bale and Parma for a Farmer are fantastic, there are a number of tax tips for farmers to be aware of as well specially enacted concessions available.
+While campaigns to support farmers are fantastic, there are a number of tax tips for farmers to be aware of as well specially enacted concessions available.

 These altered tax rules are intended to directly support rural Australia and farming communities until conditions improve.
 This list of strategies and tax tips for farmers can help primary producers manage their own situation and cash flow better even while times are tough.

 A few years ago the Federal Budget introduced “accelerated depreciation” measures, later rebranded to the “small business instant asset write-off”.
 The measure applies to all small businesses, not just farmers.
 It allows them to claim the cost of assets for their business as an immediate tax deduction.
 This differs to the standard situation where you claim depreciation over a period of several years.

 There are a few conditions that a farmer or primary producer must satisfy in order to qualify:

 - Each asset purchased must cost less than $20,000.
 This price is for each asset, not the total.
 A farmer who purchases two replacement trailers and a quad bike each worth $15,000, can claim a full deduction for each, even though the total of the purchases is above $20,000.

 - The total (aggregated) turnover of the business must be less than $10 million.
 The turnover test was previously less $2 million but was revised upwards after consultation with many business associations.